Best Running Gloves of 2025

 Breathability

-Like many areas of our body, our hands have sweat glands that produce moisture as we run.
-While we all differ in how much we sweat, keeping our hands dry, warm, and comfortable means choosing moisture-wicking gloves.
-Use breathable running gloves that wick sweat away from your hands to the outer layers of the gloves and into the air beyond.
-Some gloves do this better than others, based on a combination of the glove’s materials and thickness.
+Like other areas of our body, our hands sweat.
+While we all differ in how much we sweat, keeping our hands dry, warm, and comfortable means choosing moisture-wicking gloves that will move moisture from your skin to the outer layer of the glove so that it can evaporate without getting the glove soaked in sweat.
+A glove’s breathability will depend on its material and thickness.

-If you’re worried about temperature regulation and your hands getting too sweaty during a cold-weather run, consider getting a pair of convertible gloves like the Ultimate Direction Ultra Flip Glove.
+If you’re worried about temperature regulation and your hands getting too sweaty during a cold-weather run, consider a pair of convertible gloves, like the Ultimate Direction Ultra Flip Glove.
+Gloves are also small and compact, so if you find yourself sweating in them, it’s easy to take them off and carry them for a little while until your hands cool off.

 Waterproofing and Windproofing

 Waterproof gloves employ fabrics or fabric coatings that prevent water from transferring into the inner layer of the glove.
-Windproof gloves are generally either made with a tight weave that blocks the wind, or some materials have a special membrane that makes them windproof.
-The flow of cold air over your hands transfers a lot of heat away from them, so you’ll want a windproof glove for running in colder temperatures.
+Windproof gloves are generally either made with a tight weave that blocks the wind, or materials with a windproof membrane.
+Wind is one of the fastest ways to lose heat, so it’s important that gloves keep cold airflow off of your fingers.

 A running glove that is waterproof or water-resistant will also be windproof.
-The DexShell Ultra Weather Primaloft gloves are fully waterproof, and we named them our best bad-weather gloves for their ability to protect our hands against the elements.
+The DexShell Ultra Weather Primaloft gloves are fully waterproof, and we turned to them when the weather was at its most challenging.

 Grip

-No one wants to drop their phone when taking that summit selfie.
-You might consider running gloves that confidently grip things like your phone, keys, water bottle, dog leash, and trekking poles.
-Most companies use silicone overlays on their gloves’ palms and inner fingers to achieve a good grip.
+No one wants to drop their phone when taking that summit selfie, and you’ll want gloves that can confidently grip things like your phone, keys, water bottle, dog leash, and trekking poles.
+Most companies use silicone overlays on the palms and inner fingers of gloves to provide additional grip.

 The downside to silicone grippers is that they make gloves heavier and can wear off with use.
-Our team found the silicone pattern on the Black Diamond Mont Blanc Gloves to be grippier than other gloves we tested.
-We also appreciated the grip on the ReflecToes Reflective Running Gloves.
+Our team found the silicone pattern on the Black Diamond Mont Blanc Gloves to be grippier than other gloves we tested, and we also appreciated the grip on the ReflecToes Reflective Running Gloves.

 Best Running Gloves - Glove in Snow - iRunFar Photo